Nutrition and recovery from addiction

 Remember, nutrients play an important role in your Mental Health

 There is a clear link between the food you eat and physical symptoms, but the link between food and mental health has historically been overlooked.
 Your brain is the control centre of your body, so it’s a good idea to keep all its functions working well.
 Certain foods can help us think clearer, increase our alertness, and improve concentration.
 It follows that a lack of some key foods can impair these processes and lead to mental health issues.
+Here are some general tips to boost your mental health.
+As always, you should take this advice and make it work for you.
+What works for some may not work for you!

 Eat your vegetables!